-This course focuses on skills needed to effectively manage people.
-It is valuable both to those new to management and those who wish to develop and improve their management practice.
-Key skills such as delegation, motivation, leadership, team-building and managing conflict will be explored in a practical way.
+You will focus on skills needed to effectively manage people and the course is valuable both to those new to management and those who wish to develop and improve their management practice.
+Key skills such as delegation, motivation, communication, leadership, team-building and managing conflict will be explored in a practical way.

 Who is this course for?

 The course is open to everyone, and are skills that would be valuable to all.
 No previous qualifications or experience are necessary.

 The course programme consists of two hour sessions which include lectures and practical sessions.

 1. Introduction to the course – definitions and history of personnel and HRM